sierracs-dev/sierracs-dev/README.md

-- 👋 Hi, I’m @sierra-cs or Sierra
+- 👋 Hi, I’m @sierracs.dev or Sierra
-- 👀 I’m interested in becoming a Software Engineer at Apple
+- 👀 I’m interested in becoming a Full Stack Developer (Freelance)
-- 🌱 I’m currently learning Java and refining my C++ skills
+- 🌱 I’m currently studying @ The Univeristy of Phoenix, fully online.
-- 💞️ I’m looking to collaborate on a personal website
+- 💞️ I’m looking for mentors.
-- 📫 How to reach me IG: sierra.chassity or email: sierrachassity.0999@gmail.com
+- 📫 How to reach me IG: sierrac.dev or email: sierracstephenson9@gmail.com

 <!---
 sierra-cs/sierra-cs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.